coastalwhite/intro-power-analysis/src/aes/optimization.md

    operation, we can optimize the calculation of \\(\sigma_x \sigma_y\\) from two square root calculations to one.
 2. We are recalculating a lot of averages and standard deviations.
-We can precompute these averages and [standard deviation]s and them fetch them instead of recomputing them.
+We can pre-compute these averages and [standard deviation]s and them fetch them instead of recomputing them.
 3. Since we only care about the maximum [correlation coefficient] and have no interest in the value itself, we can stop doing any factorization.

-In the following code we have created a function which applies these three optimized functions when calculating the [correlation coefficient]s.
+In the following code we have created a function which applies these three optimized functions when calculating the [correlation coefficients][correlation coefficient].

 ```python
 {{#include code/optimized_common.py:optimized_calc_correlations}}
 ```

+After optimizing the calculations of the [Pearson correlation coefficients][correlation coefficient], our `crack.py` script should run a lot faster.

 [Python]: https://en.wikipedia.org/wiki/Python_(programming_language)
 [C]: https://en.wikipedia.org/wiki/Python_(programming_language)